GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 Both signals are needed for the sound spatialization.
 For direct outputs, only the audio signal is needed.

-If you use only one DAW, there is no problem, but it's mandatory that the audio output numbers match the OSC numbers (set by First Source ID parameter) in the corresponding *ControlGRIS* to have the sound to be spatialized in *SpatGRIS*.
+If you use only one DAW, there is no problem, but it’s mandatory that the audio output numbers match the OSC numbers (set by First Source ID parameter) in the corresponding *ControlGRIS* to have the sound to be spatialized in *SpatGRIS*.
 Not doing that will lead to silence, or to